pyecharts/pyecharts/document/doc_en_US.md

     Name of yAxis
 * yaxis_name_pos -> str
     Location of yAxis name.It can be 'start'，'middle'，'end'
+* yaxis_rotate -> int
+    Rotation degree of xaxis label, which is especially useful when there is no enough space for category axis.Rotation degree is from -90 to 90.
+* yaxis_min -> int/float
+    The minimun value of yaxis.
+* yaxis_max -> int/float
+    The maximun value of yaxis.
 * interval -> int
-    The display interval of the axis scale label is valid in the category axis.
-    By default, labels are displayed using labels that do not overlap the labels.
+    The display interval of the axis scale label is valid in the category axis.By default, labels are displayed using labels that do not overlap the labels.
     Set to 0 to force all labels to be displayed and label is one by one if setting as 1; If 2, it will be one label separates from each other, and so on.